Diagnostic Audiologic Evaluation

 Bringing a Loved One

-It is recommended that you bring a family member or friend with you to the evaluation appointment.
-Most audiologists agree that hearing loss is a family issue.
+It is recommended that you bring a family member or friend with you to the audiological evaluation/hearing aid evaluation appointment.
+Most audiologists agree that hearing loss is a family issue, that needs to be supported.
 It helps to have another supportive person at the appointment to help you understand the information and recommendations.

 Complete Medical History